 Teaching First-Year Students Resources

-CFYE strives to support high-quality teaching and learning experiences in the first-year within and outside of the classroom.
-To support faculty, staff, TAs, and undergraduate students who teach and/or work with first-year students, CFYE provides support resources in the accordion panel to the right.
+OSFTE strives to support high-quality teaching and learning experiences in the first-year within and outside of the classroom.
+To support faculty, staff, TAs, and undergraduate students who teach and/or work with first-year students, OSTFE provides support resources in the accordion panel to the right.

 Workshops, Training, and Consulting

-CFYE works with campus partners to provide tailored workshops for faculty, staff, TAs, and undergraduate students who teach and/or work with first-year students (freshman and transfer students).
-To the right are examples of recent workshops CFYE has facilitated.
+OSTFE works with campus partners to provide tailored workshops for faculty, staff, TAs, and undergraduate students who teach and/or work with first-year students (freshman and transfer students).
+To the right are examples of recent workshops OSTFE has facilitated.
 Individualized support for developing, reviewing, or consulting on courses, lesson plans, activities, assignments, and programs for first-year students is also available.
-Contact Kevin Clarke at firstname.lastname@example.org for more information or to schedule workshop.
+Contact the academic engagement team at email@example.com for more information or to schedule workshop.